svenliebig/work-environment/README.md

 echo 'export PATH="$PATH:$(pwd)/bin"' >> ~/.bash_profile
 ```

+Thoughts, there would be the possibility to have multiple work-environment.
+Does this make sense?
+Or do we want a global bash variable that defines that localtion of that work environment.

 ## Set up your environment

-You can easily initialize your instance by navigating to your default workspace (the root of the place where all your
-repositories and projects are) and executing this command:
+You can easily initialize your instance by navigating to your default workspace (the root of the place where all your repositories and projects are) and executing this command:

 ```sh
 we init
 ```

-Errors:

-* there is already a work environment file

-Thoughts: `do` needs to be renamed, it's reserved basically everywhere.
-Also important is the position of the keys, you
-will not have fun pressing `qp` all the time. `cd` is a good example, you can enter it by just rolling with two fingers
-over your keyboard. `df`
+If there is already a `.work-environment` directory and configuration, the command will ask you if you want to override the existing configuration or not.

 This will search for project's in the directories and create the foundation for your environment.